spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbars.md

 > **Warning:** As the GDK is in alpha, switching back to Unreal default networking mode can be a useful way to debug and so speed up your development iteration.
 However, you lose access to the multiserver features of the GDK in Unreal default networking mode which may lead to erratic behavior.

-### Auto-generated launch config for PIE server-workers
+### Auto-generated launch config for PIE server-worker types

 You can launch multiple servers at the same time from within the Unreal Editor in [PIE (Unreal documentation)](https://docs.unrealengine.com/en-us/Engine/UI/LevelEditor/InEditorTesting#playineditor) configuration.
 To configure the number of servers launched, open the **Play** drop-down menu and use the slider `Number of Servers` within the `Multiplayer Options` section.